 SCHEDULE D

-LIST OF SERVICES
+SERVICES

+The Buyer shall provide the following waste management services to the Seller:-

-Pickup will be done before between XXXXXXXX and XXXXXXXX on XXXXXXXX days of the week by the Buyer.
+Pickup will be done before between [●] and [●] on [●] days of the week by the Buyer.
 Both Parties will work coherently to clear the stock in case of priority.

-All the products mentioned above should be segregated as per the category or prices will be based on the picked products.The process of municipal waste collection is as under :-
+The process of municipal waste collection is as under :-

 All the waste generated at the client’s site must be segregated in following categories as per the Solid Waste Management Rules 2016: Segregation presentation can be shared on request